 “If you’re a brand owner, you want to have this on your radar.
 Consumers are educating themselves and getting smarter at the shelf.
 They are paying attention and asking, ‘Does this brand care about the environment?’” he says.

 Tim has worked with some of the nation’s largest brands.
-He’s noticed that many brands already using green packaging may not see the need for eco-friendly labels, too.
+He’s noticed that many brands already using green packaging may not see the need for eco-friendly pressure-sensitive labels, too.
 That’s a mistake.
 Here’s why:

 Many materials require unique recycling streams, and some can’t be recycled at all.
 If everything about your packaging is perfectly recyclable except the label, your packaging will go to a landfill.
 And litter bearing your brand name is a PR nightmare waiting to happen that can have serious ramifications on your bottom line.